Madshartmann1/LAI_simulations/README.md

 # LAI_simulations
- Code for how to create syntetic VCF and how to estimate origins
+ Code for how to create syntetic VCF with trackable ancestry